pershyn/storm-deb-packaging/README.md

 `storm.preinst` creates/enables a user with home folder hardcoded to /opt/storm, but folder is not created because of --no-create-home param.
 The storm home is set in several files, so if changed - they are needed to be checked for consistency.

+### Logging

+By default storm shipped pre-configured to log into ${storm.home}/logs/ This configuration is done in logback.xml.

+The package however creates /var/log/storm folder and expects that logs should be there, while storm doesn't do this.
+And this is a good question if it should (then we have to patch the config as well).

 Dependencies and Requirements:
 ----------------------